silentworks/sw-ui-router-linkto/README.md

 ## Install

-- with bower: `bower install sw-ui-state-linkto`
+- with bower: `bower install sw-ui-router-linkto`
 - by cloning this repo

 ## How to use